panoramicdata/SideroLabs.Omni.Api/README.md

 This client provides strongly-typed C# interfaces for the Omni gRPC services, with built-in PGP-based authentication and enterprise-ready features.

+> **🏗️ Inspired by**: This project is inspired by the official [SideroLabs Omni client](https://github.com/siderolabs/omni/tree/main/client) and follows the same patterns and authentication mechanisms.
+>
+> **📋 Proto Definitions**: The gRPC service definitions are based on the official [.proto files from the Omni project](https://github.com/siderolabs/omni/tree/main/client), which are the definitive source for the Omni API specification.

 ## Features

 ### 🔐 **Authentic gRPC Implementation**
 - **Native gRPC client** - Direct implementation of Omni's actual gRPC services
-- **PGP-based authentication** - Uses Omni's standard PGP signature authentication
+- **PGP-based authentication** - Uses Omni's standard PGP signature authentication (compatible with [go-api-signature](https://github.com/siderolabs/go-api-signature))
 - **Streaming support** - Real-time log streaming and manifest synchronization
 - **Type-safe operations** - Generated from official Omni proto definitions

 ### 🛠️ **Omni ManagementService Operations**
-Based on the actual `management.proto` from the Omni project:
+Based on the actual `management.proto` from the [Omni project](https://github.com/siderolabs/omni/tree/main/client):

 **Configuration Management:**
-- `GetKubeconfigAsync()` - Retrieve kubeconfig for clusters
+- `GetKubeConfigAsync()` - Retrieve kubeconfig for clusters
-- `GetTalosconfigAsync()` - Retrieve talosconfig for Talos clusters
+- `GetTalosConfigAsync()` - Retrieve talosconfig for Talos clusters
-- `GetOmniconfigAsync()` - Retrieve omnictl client configuration
+- `GetOmniConfigAsync()` - Retrieve omnictl client configuration

 **Service Account Management:**
 - `CreateServiceAccountAsync()` - Create new service accounts